T. R. Venkatarama Sastri: Life

 After his tenure as the Advocate-General of Madras Presidency, he served as the Law Member in the Government of Madras, having been promoted to that position by George Goschen who did not want to offend Brahmins by excluding them from the cabinet.
 Additionally, Sastri also served as a Member of the Hindu Law Committee, Government of India.

 In his long and illustrious career, Venkatarama Sastri served as a member of several committees, such as the Bajpai Commission on Ceylon Refugees, and B.N.Rau Committee on Hindu Code Reform.

 Venkatarama Shastri made his home in the Edward Eliots Road, Chennai where he stayed until his demise.
 A robbery at his home was once reported to the police of which E. N. Purushothaman reminisces in his book "The Police I Served":

 "..She told me of another of one of the great Advocates of Madras, Sri T.R.Venkatrama Sastry, in the Edward Eliots Road.
 Among the valuables stolen from this house, there was a silver idol of Vigneswara which was presented by the Paramacharya of Kanchi Kamakoti.

 Death and legacy

 Venkatarama Sastri died on 2 July 1953.
 On his death, the then Chief Minister of Madras state, C. Rajagopalachari said:

 "The court has lost a legal luminary and I’ve lost a good friend."

-He had a namesake R K Venkatarama Shastri (1907-1993) who was an ace violinist, and the main accompanist for M S Subbulakshmi during the 1950s.